Bisonai/orakl/docs/v0.1/vrf.md

 `fulfillRandomWords` is a virtual function of [`VRFConsumerBase` smart contract](https://github.com/Bisonai-CIC/orakl/blob/master/contracts/src/v0.1/VRFConsumerBase.sol), and therefore must be overriden.
 This function is called by `VRFCoordinator` when fulfilling the request.
-`callbackGasLimit` paramter defined during VRF request denotes the amount of gas required for execuction of this function.
+`callbackGasLimit` parameter defined during VRF request denotes the amount of gas required for execuction of this function.

 ```Solidity
 function fulfillRandomWords(